 - the disclaimer is executed within 9 months of the party receiving the property interest or 9 months of the disclaimant reaching age 21;

-- the disclaimant never accepted any benefit in the disclaimed property;
+- the disclaimant never benefited from the disclaimed property;

-- and the disclaimant does not determine to whom the disclaimed property is to go but simply passes to the alternate beneficiary specified by the donor of the gift.
+- and the disclaimant does not determine whom receives the disclaimed property, but it simply passes to the alternate beneficiary specified by the donor of the gift.

 Gift Tax Annual Exclusion

-There is also a gift tax annual exclusion, wherein no tax liability is incurred on the gift if its value is less than the exclusion amount.
-In 1997, Congress set the size at $10,000, to be increased in $1000 increments according to inflation, but rounded down to the nearest thousand.
-In 2013, the amount is increased to $14,000 from $13,000 that applied to 2009 - 2012.
+There is also a gift tax annual exclusion, wherein no tax liability is incurred on the gift if it is a present interest, meaning that the beneficiary benefits from it immediately, and its value does not exceed the exclusion amount.
+A gift of a future interest, which does not benefit the beneficiary until sometime in the future, does not qualify for the annual exclusion.
+In 1997, Congress set the annual exclusion at $10,000, to be increased in $1000 increments according to inflation, but rounded down to the nearest thousand.

 |2009 - 2012||$13,000|

 |2002 - 2005||$11,000|

 Examples of Present and Future Interests